 More than 2 000 tons were shipped to its shores last year – the largest consignment since Rooibos was first introduced to the Japanese in the ‘80s.

-Richard Bowsher, Farmer, Klipoopemekaar Organic Rooibos Farm, says that their “direct exports of JAS-certified organic rooibos has increased significantly over the last few years”.
-Bowsher notes “Klipopemekaar’s Japanese clients are focused on sourcing excellent quality rooibos and ensuring that they understand the farm origin of their organic herbal tea.
+Richard Bowsher, the owner and farmer here at Klipopmekaar, says that their “direct exports of JAS-certified organic rooibos has increased significantly over the last few years”.
+Bowsher notes “Klipopmekaar’s Japanese clients are focused on sourcing excellent quality rooibos and ensuring that they understand the farm origin of their organic herbal tea.
 Its all about building long term relationships and trust with premium Japanese brand customers”.

-Martin Bergh, Chairperson of the SA Rooibos Council (SARC) says it hasn’t been easy breaking into the Japanese market, but that Rooibos is starting to make some serious inroads.
+Martin Bergh, grandson of rooibos pioneer Oloff Bergh, and Chairperson of the SA Rooibos Council (SARC) says it hasn’t been easy breaking into the Japanese market, but that Rooibos is starting to make some serious inroads.

 “The Japanese are spoilt for choice.
 They have more than 26 different types of tea to choose from, which range from their traditional green tea varieties to jasmine and barley tea or ‘mugicha’ as it is known among the locals, so Rooibos has been up against stiff competition.